noembryo/KoHighlights/docs/index.md

    ![4]

 1. From the "Filter ..." drop down menu select where to search for the words, limiting the filtering to specific text areas like the "Book Titles" only.

-[//]: # (Note, that other options under the drop-down are not relevant under the Book's view)

 #### Viewing the book's epub